by Susan Flantzer by Susan Flantzer

 In 1509, Margaret’s father King Henry VII of England died and was succeeded by his son as King Henry VIII.
 Despite the great hopes of peace between England and Scotland as symbolized by the marriage of Margaret and James IV, Margaret’s brother Henry VIII did not have his father’s diplomatic patience and was heading toward a war with France.
 James IV was committed to his alliance with France and invaded England.
 Henry VIII was away on campaign in France and Flanders in 1513 and he had made his wife Catherine of Aragon regent in his absence.
 It was up to Catherine to supervise England’s defense when Scotland invaded.
 Ultimately, the Scots were defeated at the Battle of Flodden near Branxton, Northumberland, England on September 9, 1513, and 30-year-old King James IV was killed in the battle.
 Catherine sent Henry VIII the blood-stained coat of his defeated and dead brother-in-law.

 Margaret’s seventeen-month-old son succeeded his father as James V, King of Scots.
 Under the terms of James IV’s will, Margaret was the regent for her son as long as she did not remarry.
 On April 30, 1514, Margaret gave birth to a son Alexander Stewart, Duke of Ross who died on December 18, 1515.
-While the Scottish Parliament had confirmed Margaret as regent, many were unhappy with an English female regent and sought to replace Margaret with John Stewart, 2nd Duke of Albany, grandson of James II, King of Scots, the closest male relative to the infant king, and the heir presumptive to the throne after the death of Alexander Stewart, Duke of Ross.
+While the Scottish Parliament had confirmed Margaret as regent, many were unhappy with an English female regent and wanted Margaret replaced with John Stewart, 2nd Duke of Albany, grandson of James II, King of Scots, the closest male relative of the infant king, and the heir presumptive to the throne after the death of young son Alexander Stewart, Duke of Ross.

 Margaret sought an ally with the pro-English House of Douglas.
 On August 6, 1514, Margaret secretly married Archibald Douglas, 6th Earl of Angus.
-The marriage stirred up the jealousy of the nobles and the opposition of the faction supporting French influence in Scotland.
+The marriage stirred up the Scottish nobles and opposition to the faction supporting French influence in Scotland.
 Civil war broke out, and Margaret lost the regency to John Stewart, Duke of Albany.
 Margaret and Douglas escaped to England where she gave birth to their only child at Harbottle Castle in Northumberland, England.
-It was while in the north of England that Margaret learned of the death of her son Alexander, Duke of Ross.
+While in the north of England, Margaret learned of the death of her son Alexander, Duke of Ross.

 Daughter of Margaret and Archibald Douglas:

 Sometime after the birth of her daughter, Margaret and her husband went to London where they were well treated by her brother Henry VIII and lived in Scotland Yard, the traditional residence of the Scottish diplomats and Scottish kings when they visited English royalty.
-In 1517, Margaret returned to Scotland hoping to regain her dower (a provision accorded by law, but traditionally by a husband or his family, to a wife for her support in the event that she should survive her husband) and also to regain access to her son James V, but she was unsuccessful in both pursuits.
+Margaret returned to Scotland in 1517, hoping to regain her dower, a provision accorded by law to a wife for her support if she should survive her husband, and also to regain access to her son James V, but she was unsuccessful in both pursuits.
 After returning to Scotland, it soon became clear that Margaret’s marriage with Archibald Douglas was on the rocks.
 He lived openly with his mistresses, gave them gifts paid for with Margaret’s money, and separated Margaret from her daughter.
 On March 11, 1527, Pope Clement VII granted Margaret a divorce from Archibald Douglas, 6th Earl of Angus.

 After suffering a stroke, Margaret died at Methven Castle on October 18, 1541, at the age of 51.
 On her deathbed, Margaret asked her second husband Archibald Douglas to forgive her for having divorced him, telling him that he was her lawful husband and that their marriage was valid.
 It is not clear whether her motivation was regret or an attempt to ensure the legitimacy of her daughter Margaret Douglas to preserve her position in the line of succession to the English throne.
 Margaret Tudor, Queen of Scots was buried at the Carthusian Charterhouse in Perth, Scotland.
 Her tomb was destroyed and her remains were burned on May 11, 1559, when a mob of Calvinists attacked and destroyed the Charterhouse.